 J-PAL's affiliate network grows to include 15 talented professors.

-MIT alumnus Mohammed Abdul Latif Jameel, above, backs the Poverty Action Lab with three major endowments, and the lab is re-named in honor of his late father, Abdul Latif Jameel, founder of the Abdul Latif Jameel company.
+MIT alumnus Mohammed Abdul Latif Jameel, pictured above standing with J-PAL's leadership, backs the Poverty Action Lab with three major endowments, and the lab is re-named in honor of his late father, Abdul Latif Jameel, founder of the Abdul Latif Jameel company.
 J-PAL formally partners with Community Jameel, an organization established in 2003 to continue the Jameel family's tradition of supporting social and economic sustainability.
 Thanks to this support, J-PAL is able to grow significantly in the following years.

 J-PAL establishes its training group, and provides its first executive education courses in Cambridge, US and Chennai, India.

 J-PAL's affiliate network grows to include 11 talented professors.

 Rachel Glennerster joins J-PAL as executive director.
 Prior to J-PAL, Rachel (pictured above right) was an economic advisor at the UK Treasury and a development associate at the Harvard Institute for International Development.
 She acted as technical assistant to the UK Executive Director of the IMF and World Bank before joining the IMF staff in 1997, where she worked on debt relief and the IMF’s response to lessons of the Asian financial crisis.

 The Poverty Action Lab is founded at the Department of Economics at the Massachusetts Institute of Technology by professors Abhijit Banerjee and Esther Duflo (pictured above) and Sendhil Mullainathan.
 The objective of the center is to support the use of randomized evaluations, to train others in rigorous scientific evaluation methods, and to encourage policy changes based on results of randomized evaluations, all with the mission of reducing poverty through more effective policies and programs.